WPgenWeakest Precondition Generator

 ) end.

-When wpgen reaches a variable, it lookups for a binding on the variable x inside the context E. Concretely, the evaluation of wpgen E (trm_var x) triggers a call to lookup x E. If the context E binds the variable x to some value v, then the operation lookup x E returns Some v.
-In that case, wpgen returns the weakest precondition for that value v, that is, Q v.
+When wpgen reaches a variable, it looks for a binding on the variable x inside the context E. Concretely, the evaluation of wpgen E (trm_var x) triggers a call to lookup x E. If the context E binds the variable x to some value v, then the operation lookup x E returns Some v.
+In that case, wpgen returns the weakest precondition for the value v, that is, Q v.
 Otherwise, if E does not bind x, the lookup operation returns None.
-In that case, wpgen returns \[False], which we have explained to be the weakest precondition for a stuck program.
+In that case, wpgen returns \[False], the weakest precondition for a stuck program.

 Fixpoint wpgen (E:ctx) (t:trm) : formula :=